Carloz81/fintech-api/README.md

 * Open the browser and type: http://localhost:8080/swagger-ui.html From the swagger interface you can see the 2 endpoint exposed under account-controller and you can test them.
+There are 4 customers already inserted in the DB (id 1-4)

 You can run the app with docker too.<br>
 First build the app with maven and after execute the command below